What are 3D-Printed Homes?

 There are many potential benefits to choosing 3D-printed homes, and some of them represent a solution to the issues we are seeing in the real estate market.
 Some of these benefits include:

 - Faster timeline.
-3D printers that will be used in home manufacturing can print a meter in a matter of seconds, constructing an entire foundation and frame for a house in a couple of days.
-When compared to the weeks of even months-long process of traditional framing, 3D printed homes could be built in a fraction of the time.
+3D printers used in home manufacturing can print a meter in seconds, constructing a house’s entire foundation and frame in a couple of days.
+Compared to the weeks or even months-long process of traditional framing, 3D-printed homes could be built in a fraction of the time.

 - Reduces waste.
 Traditional building sites represent significant waste, generating about two to three tons of waste material for every home.
-3D printed homes, on the other hand, generate almost no waste at all.
-There are no scrap pieces of metal or wood from the framing process, leftover concrete that needs to go to a washout, or nails and litter left behind at the building site.
-3D printing is simply superior when it comes to environmentally and financially conscious practices.
+3D-printed houses, on the other hand, generate almost no waste.
+There are no scrap pieces of metal or wood from the framing process, leftover concrete that must go to a washout, or nails and litter left behind at the building site.
+3D printing is superior when it comes to environmentally and financially conscious practices.

 - Requires less labor.
-As the construction industry continues to struggle through a massive labor shortage, 3D printed homes present a possible solution.
-There is no need for a large team of framers, and the 3D printers work around to clock to maximize the timeline in a way human labor never could.
+As the construction industry continues to struggle through a massive labor shortage, 3D-printed homes present a possible solution.
+There is no need for a large team of framers, and the 3D printers work around the clock to maximize the timeline in a way human labor never could.

 - Reduces costs.
-One of the most intriguing benefits of a 3D printed home is of course the reduced costs.
+One of the most intriguing benefits of a 3D-printed home is the reduced costs.
 A reduction in waste and labor each contribute to this factor, with no need to spend time or money cleaning up a building site and disposing of debris and litter, and a significantly lower cost for builders when there is no need to hire teams to pour a foundation or frame the house.
-These savings will be passed on to the buyers, addressing the cost of living issue we are seeing nationwide.
+These savings will be passed on to the buyers, addressing the nationwide cost of living issue.

-There are not many 3D printed homes available on the market, yet.
-It is predicted to be an industry-disrupting technology, trending in the near future.
-For now, there are only a small handful of 3D printed homes available for sale, but we expect to see more of them in the Bay Area soon.
+There are not many 3D-printed homes available on the market yet.
+It is predicted to be an industry-disrupting technology trending shortly.
+Only a few 3D-printed houses are open for sale, but we expect to see more in the Bay Area soon.

 More Interesting Information about Bay-Area Real Estate